Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 While we’re on this image, I would like to remind everyone that Vernon and Petunia made Dudley with sex.
 Have fun trying to un-imagine that.

-These facial reactions are amazing.
+These facial expressions are amazing.

 They want no part of letting Harry go to this school.